FC Gloria Buzău: Two decades in the lower leagues

-Presence in the First League (2007–2009)
+Return to the first division (2007–2009)

-After the 2006–07 season, Gloria managed to promote to Liga I, coached by Viorel Ion.
-Businessman Constantin Bucur fired Ion after only a few matches in the 2007–08 season of Liga I, and replaced him with Ștefan Stoica.
-The team fought to avoid relegation to the last match, and managed to obtain the last rank that kept the team in the first league.
-The following season was more of a disappointment and Gloria finished last and relegated back to Liga II.
+Following promotion at the end of the 2006–07 season, Gloria entered Liga I under coach Viorel Ion.
+Majority shareholder Constantin Bucur dismissed Ion after only a few matches of the 2007–08 season and replaced him with Ștefan Stoica.
+The team spent much of the campaign fighting relegation but eventually finished in the final position that ensured survival in the top flight.

+The following season proved considerably more difficult.
+Gloria finished last in the 2008–09 campaign and was relegated to Liga II.